dbconfession78/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 - `9-multiply_by_2.py`: takes a dictionary and creates a new one whose values are those of the original multipled by 2
 - `10-best_score.py`: finds the key with the biggest integer value
 - `11-mutiply_list_map.py`: takes a list and creates a new list whose values are those of the original multipled by 2 (without using any loops)
+- `100-weight_average.py`: returns the weighted average of all integers tuple
+- `101-square_matrix_map.py`: conmputes the square value of all integers in a matrix using map
+- `102-complex_delete.py
+- `102-complex_delete.py`: deletes keys with a specific value in a dictionary

 ## Author